Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 430 1GB should be 29% quicker than the Radeon HD 4650 1GB in general, because of its greater bandwidth. (explain)
+Memory BandwidthThe GeForce GT 430 1GB should theoretically perform a lot faster than the Radeon HD 4650 1GB overall. (explain)

-Texel RateThe Radeon HD 4650 1GB will be much (approximately 71%) better at anisotropic filtering than the GeForce GT 430 1GB. (explain)
+Texel RateThe Radeon HD 4650 1GB should be a lot (more or less 71%) better at texture filtering than the GeForce GT 430 1GB. (explain)

-Pixel RateThe Radeon HD 4650 1GB is quite a bit (more or less 71%) faster with regards to AA than the GeForce GT 430 1GB, and capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Radeon HD 4650 1GB is a lot (about 71%) more effective at AA than the GeForce GT 430 1GB, and also capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison